manuelserpa/teststtststststst/Cmf.Custom.Help/src/packages/cmf.docs.area.amsosram/assets/faq/HowToInvokeCustomReceiveERPMessageService.md

-# How to inkove CustomReceiveERPMessage service?
+# How to invoke CustomReceiveERPMessage service?

 ## Overview

-On this topic will demonstrate all the necessary steps to invoke **CustomReceiveERPMessage** service.
+This section aims to demonstrate all the necessary steps to invoke **CustomReceiveERPMessage** service.

 ## Invoke CustomReceiveERPMessage service